 - Older Macintosh computers are not acceptable.
-Macintoshes must have at least OS X 10.6+, 2GB RAM, Intel processor, fast Internet connection, Firefox 9.x+ Web browser.
-(Macintosh owners who use Windows with Bootcamp should install appropriate Windows virus protection and Windows OS updates on a frequent schedule for adequate security.)
+Macintoshes must have at least OS X 10.7+, 2GB RAM, Intel processor, fast Internet connection, latest versions of Firefox, Chrome and Safari Web browsers.
+(Macintosh owners who use Windows with Bootcamp MUST install appropriate Windows virus protection and Windows OS updates on a frequent schedule for adequate security.)

 - USB Thumb Drive